lorainemg/ml-questions/Carnegie Mellon University (CMU)/unsupervised.md

    <img src="..\resources\img\gmm.png" alt="image.png" style="zoom: 50%;" />

 4. Is the classification given by the mixture model the same as the classification given by k-means?
 Why or why not?

-      *I'd answer if I knew the start locations.*
+   **Answer:** *I'd answer if I knew the start locations.*